ChiuWeiChung/notes-markdown/js/data structure&algorithm/data-structure/trees/tree traversal/notes.markdown

 ## PreOrder, InOrder in DFS

-* PreOrder: It can be useful if tring to clone or dulplicate a tree.
+* PreOrder: It can be useful if string to clone or dulplicate a tree.
 * InOrder: It can be useful for creating orderd data.